EnteRood/kit_dhis2_data_fetcher/docs/readme.rst

 Introduction
 ------------

-This plugin makes it possible to 'talk' to the play.dhis2.org demo server with QGIS
+This plugin makes it possible to 'talk' to the play.dhis2.org demo server (or any other DHIS2-api server) with QGIS.

 In that way one can retrieve Geodata (Polygons and Points) AND the actual tabular data.

-By 'joining' the Geodata and the Tabular data on (organisationalUnit-id) one combines two layers.
+By 'joining' the Geodata and the Tabular data (on organisationalUnit-id) one combines two layers.

 Saving a project also saves the url's which were used to retrieve the data.
 So by loading a saved project, fresh data will be retrieved from the server and shown in saved style/configurations.